AndrewTrieu/chat-system/README.md

 - Client sends a private message to a specific client by typing `@<nickname> <message>`.
 - Server routes the private message to the intended recipient.
 - Intended recipient receives the private message from the server and displays it in their chat room interface.
-- Client disconnects from the server using the `/q` command.
+- Client disconnects from the server using the `\q` command.

 ## Starting the chat room